zzolo/tables/README.md

   --csv-headers="CAND_ID,CAND_NAME,CAND_ICI,PTY_CD,CAND_PTY_AFFILIATION,TTL_RECEIPTS,TRANS_FROM_AUTH,TTL_DISB,TRANS_TO_AUTH,COH_BOP, COH_COP,CAND_CONTRIB,CAND_LOANS,OTHER_LOANS,CAND_LOAN_REPAY,OTHER_LOAN_REPAY,DEBTS_OWED_BY,TTL_INDIV_CONTRIB,CAND_OFFICE_ST,CAND_OFFICE_DISTRICT,SPEC_ELECTION,PRIM_ELECTION,RUN_ELECTION,GEN_ELECTION,GEN_ELECTION_PRECENT,OTHER_POL_CMTE_CONTRIB,POL_PTY_CONTRIB,CVG_END_DT,INDIV_REFUNDS,CMTE_REFUNDS"
 ```

 Load in 600k+ rows of [ordinance violations in Chicago](https://data.cityofchicago.org/Administration-Finance/Ordinance-Violations/6br9-quuz).
 This specific examples expands on what fields will be indexed.
 Indexing will make the database loading a bit slower and will increase disk size (this produced a 500MB+ file), but will make queries faster.
+We also update the model guessing size which helps alleviates issues with guessing field length.
+And then update the batch size which may help speed things up, though this is dependent on may things.

 ```sh
 curl -L --silent "https://data.cityofchicago.org/api/views/6br9-quuz/rows.csv?accessType=DOWNLOAD" \